This guide will walk you through setting up the Garden framework.

 garden will choose whichever one is configured as the current context in your

-kubectl configuration, and if neither is set as the current context, Docker for Mac is preferred by default.
+kubectl configuration.
+If neither is set as the current context, the first available context is used.

 (If you're not yet familiar with Garden configuration files, see: Configuration files)